Mortal543/BB-VPKI-Project/README.md

 # BB-VPKI — Blockchain-Based Vehicular Public Key Infrastructure

-BB-VPKI is a Rust-based research project implementation of a Vehicular Public Key Infrastructure (VPKI) that uses a lightweight in-memory blockchain to record certificate issuance and revocation events, combined with edge caching at roadside units (RSUs) and a pluggable Hyperledger Fabric gateway interface.
+BB-VPKI is a Rust-based research project implementation of a Blockchain-based Vehicular Public Key Infrastructure that uses a lightweight in-memory blockchain to record certificate issuance and revocation events, combined with edge caching at roadside units (RSUs) and a pluggable Hyperledger Fabric gateway interface.
 This repository implements end-to-end flows for certificate issuance, revocation, authentication, message signing/verification (V2V), and basic blockchain storage management.
 This project is intended for academic evaluation of latency, throughput, and reliability properties of the BB-VPKI design.

 ## Key Features

 - Certificate Authority (CA) layer with HSM abstraction
 - Edge nodes (RSUs) with LRU cache for certificate validation
 - In-memory blockchain with mining, pruning, and archival support
-- Pluggable ledger gateway interface (Hyperledger Fabric stub provided)
+- Pluggable Hyperledger Fabric gateway interface
 - Vehicle On-Board Unit (OBU) SDK for signing and verification
 - Comprehensive benchmarking harness that exports CSV reports
 - Instrumentation for cache hit/miss, consensus latency, auth latencies, TPS, and storage footprint